eqbal/CarND_Capstone_CarX/README.md

 ### Running code on CARLA

-In order to run the code on CARLA, it is necessary to use a different classifier.
-At the moment we are using an SVM in the simulator environment, while a FCN is used to detect traffic lights in the real world.
+In the project, the classification is done based on the color - the traffic light colors are very saturated what makes it easy to detect the state on the background.
+In order to run the code on CARLA, it is necessary to use a different classifier, a more intelligent classifier should be used (e.g. a neural network similar to YOLO or SSD, or a fully convolutional network)

-Therefore, it is necessary to download the trained FCN network (based on VGG) snapshot.

-Due to the size of the file, it cannot be hosted in GitHub, so please use the following link to download: [Trained FCN snapshot](some_url_after_checking_with_carx_team).

 ### Collaboration